Greenpoint Oil Spill

 All the oil cannot be removed by recovery well and a certain amount of residual product will remain trapped in the soil pore spaces.
 The residual oil cannot be mobilized by pumping because the small individual oil pockets are held in place by capillary pressure and become disconnected.
 Thorough remediation will require other technologies such as injection of surfactants or biological remedial compounds, bioslurping, vacuum enhanced recovery, steam or hot water injection, and electrical heating.

 From 1993 through mid-2005, Exxon/Mobil collected approximately 29,000 gallons of free product from Newtown Creek, primarily through the use of containment booms and free-product skimmers.
-Since 2005, Chevron/Texaco has taken over the remedial activities at the Peerless Importers site where oil leaks from beneath Greenpoint directly into Newtown Creek.
+Since 2005, Chevron/Texaco has taken over the remedial activities at the Peerless Importers site where oil leaked from beneath Greenpoint directly into Newtown Creek.
 Remedial activities along the Creek have involved seep containment using a boom system and product removal by extraction from several monitoring wells immediately landside of the steel bulkhead.
 In March 2006, oil was noticed seeping into Newtown Creek behind the Steel Equities property at 110-120 Apollo Street; in response Chevron/Texaco installed an additional 100 feet of hard and soft booms.
 In addition, a grout wall was completed in November 2006 immediately landside of the entire bulkhead frontage to impede the migration of product into Newtown Creek.

 Summary of Recommendations from 2007 EPA Report

 (o) A comprehensive area-wide feasibility study that includes coordination among all responsible parties is needed.
 NYSDEC appears to be working toward this goal, but competing interests among the multiple responsible parties hinder this effort.